THE LADIES COURTROOM DRAMA | Darrin Henry

 Across photography there are many different specialist areas; sport being one of the biggies.
 Just like anything really.
 We’ve already blogged Street Photography tips, how to Improve Photography without spending a penny and how to make better use of colour in photography.

 This article assumes you’re already using a Digital SLR camera with control over manual settings.

 Camera Setup to Photograph Indoor Volleyball

-Complicating matters is the low, artificial light conditions with indoor sports – faster shutter speed means less light enters the camera to expose the shot.
-We’re assuming no flash is being used as it would be ineffective over the long distance.
+Complicating matters is the low, artificial light conditions affecting indoor sports images – a faster shutter speed means less light enters the camera to expose the shot.
+We’re assuming flash is not being used.
+Consider the volleyball court size is 18 m x 9 m (59′ x 29’6″), then clearly flash would be ineffective over this distance.

-There are three key controls on the camera used to manage light and picture quality.
+There are three key camera settings used to manage light and picture quality.
 Shutter speed, ISO and aperture.
 Adjusting one automatically has an effect on the other two, so you need to find the balance of settings that work for the job in hand.
 There are no, one-size-fits-all settings.

 As shutter speed is key, I tend to set this first.
-I’ve found 1/400 sec to be an acceptable setting for local volleyball.
-Ideally another step faster (1/500 sec) would be better but with the available light the 1/400 speed to photograph indoor volleyball is a good compromise.
+I’ve found 1/400 sec to be an acceptable setting for local volleyball games.
+Ideally another step faster (1/500 sec) would be better but with the available light the 1/400 sec shutter speed for a decent action photo is a good compromise.

 Aperture is the size of the hole in the lens allowing light through.
 Different lenses have different capabilities, but as you might expect, better light capability costs more money.